 - Games your infant may enjoy playing include pat-a-cake and peek-a-boo.
 They also love to have you talk and sing to them.

-- Baby teeth may start to come in as early as six months and this may make your baby irritable or restless; a cool teething ring or clean wash cloth to chew on may make sore gums feel better.
+- Baby teeth may start to come in as early as four months and this may make your baby irritable or restless; a cool teething ring or clean wash cloth to chew on may make sore gums feel better.
 Do not use teething tablets, gum gels or teething necklaces.

 - Do not leave an iron or curling iron in baby's reach.

 Depression during and after pregnancy is common and treatable.
 Having a baby is challenging and every woman deserves support.
 We will screen for caregiver depression at your child's well-child visits through the first year.
 Talk to your child's healthcare provider or your healthcare provider if you are experiencing symptoms.
 Please review this information from the CDC regarding postpartum depression.
 There are also resources available.
 Contact the Postpartum Support International Warmline and a trained helpline volunteer will call/text you back to identify a local coordinator and resources in your area: